 That’s really the perfect picture of how believers can engage in a world full of heartbreak and loss: wading into the confusion and doubt, offering both clear conviction and the willingness to acknowledge that some of our answers might not always feel sufficient.
 We don’t have to fix everything, because our best news to share is that this world is not our home.

 Image via Crossway

-To receive a free copy of Bob Cutillo’s Pursuing Health in an Anxious Age, consider becoming a member of Christ and Pop Culture for as little as $5 per month.
-You’ll get free stuff each month, full access to CAPC Magazine (including all back issues), entrance to our exclusive members group on Facebook—and you’ll help us keep the lights on.
+To receive a free digital copy of Nancy Guthrie’s What Grieving People Wish You Knew, consider becoming a member of Christ and Pop Culture for as little as $5 per month.
+You’ll get free stuff each month, full access to our digital Christ and Pop Culture Magazine (including all back issues), entrance to our exclusive members-only group on Facebook—and you’ll help us keep the lights on.
 Join now.